drop-games/eb-docs/docs/Whitepaper/Roadmap.md

 Game:
 Finish the switch to UE5
-Redo art in new unified style
+Redo art in new unified style (hydrant)
 New Player models -> customization (NFT)
 Universal NFTs = swords, UI, more bullshit
 Arenas